sprylab/texturevideoview/README.md

 TextureVideoView for Android
 ============================

 A VideoView based on the official Android 4.4.2_r3 sources using a TextureView instead of a SurfaceView by sprylab technologies GmbH.
+It will work on Android 4.0+ (API level 15 and above).

-~~For more information please see [this announcement][1].~~
+For more information please see [this announcement][1].

-NOTE: The announcement will be published next week on [our blog][5].

 Download
 --------